lsum0/AurisGPT/README.md

 openai.api_key = "my_key_in_API"

-## 6. Useg :
+6. Usage :

-python3 (name the file).py
+Run the assistant:

-for Example :
+python3 voice_ai_assistant.py
-python3 voice_ai_assistant.py then Run
+You will hear: "Speak now..."
-now Talking with AI .. , To Stop The Assistant, Simply Say ( Exit) .
+The assistant will respond out loud.
+To stop, simply say "exit".

 ##  7. Example Flow :